 Don’t Put Guilt on the Children for Being Lonely

-There will be periods of time when the children are with the other parent and this time apart can be painful and make you sad.
+There will be periods when the children are with the other parent and this time apart can be painful and make you sad.
 When the children are with the other parent, don’t interfere because you miss them.
-It is important for each parent to be able to spend their own time with the children without the other parent getting in the way.
+It is crucial for each parent to be able to spend their own time with the children without the other parent getting in the way.

 Don’t Lose Your Temper